medik8s/docs/remediation/self-node-remediation/known-issues.md

 Self Node Remediation has several known issues:
 1. Currently only one health detection system (e.g. NHC, MHC) is supported at the same time (i.e. you can't use NHC and MHC at the same time)
 2. The timeout to assume the node has been rebooted is the same for all nodes.
 The safe timeout should be configured for the highest watchdog timeout
-3. Uninstalling the operator doesn't remove the self node remediation daemonset. a user should delete the SelfNodeRemediationConfig CR to remove the daemonset
+3. Uninstalling the operator doesn't remove the self node remediation daemonset.
+A user should delete the SelfNodeRemediationConfig CR to remove the daemonset
 4. Upon self node remediation installation, it might take up to 2 minutes before the daemonset is deployed
 5. IPv6 is not supported
 6. At least two workers are required to get node fencing